Quick Answer

 Delegation discipline, allowing capable team members to take ownership.

-Scheduled recovery time that is protected as firmly as business meetings.
+Scheduled recovery time is as firmly protected as business meetings.

 Weekly reflection periods to assess workload and emotional state.